IIITLucknowSWEngg/CSITTeam016/Test.md

 ## Conclusion

 This test plan ensures comprehensive validation of the Hashcode Online Competitive Coding Platform.
-By rigorously testing all functional, performance, security, usability, reliability, and scalability aspects, we aim to deliver a robust, secure, and user-friendly platform.
+By rigorously testing all functional, performance, security, usability, reliability, and scalability aspects, we aim to deliver a robust and user-friendly platform.

 ---